2022 Hungarian LGBTQ in education referendum: Background

-The referendum has been called by Fidesz, the ruling party of the Hungarian government, and is described as child protection issues concerning LGBTQ rights after pressure from the European Union (EU) over legislation which the EU says discriminates against LGBTQ people.
+The referendum was called by Fidesz, the ruling party of the Hungarian government, and was described as child protection issues concerning LGBTQ rights after pressure from the European Union (EU) over legislation which the EU states discriminates against LGBTQ people.

 The law has been described as appearing to "conflate [and equate] homosexuality and paedophilia, and is modelled partly on a Russian law that banned so-called "gay propaganda" among minors.
 The Hungarian law goes further, making it an offence to "promote or portray" homosexuality or gender reassignment to minors.
 It also limits sex education in schools to government-approved organisations".

-In a statement released by the Office of the President of the Republic, János Áder said (the statement in full): "Hungary's National Assembly voted unanimously on November 9, 2021 to allow holding a referendum on the day of the general election.
+In a statement released by the Office of the President of the Republic, János Áder said (the statement in full): "Hungary's National Assembly voted unanimously on November 9, 2021 to hold a referendum on the day of the general election.
 "The legal conditions for holding a referendum are in place for four questions on which referendums have been initiated.
 "Taking into consideration the deadlines set by the laws on electoral and referendum procedures, a referendum on the four issues in question and the general election can only be held simultaneously on April 3 or April 10.
 "In view of this, I have set the referendum on the four issues specified in Parliamentary Resolution 32/2021 of November 30 for April 3, 2022."

 Opposition politicians abstained from voting on the resolution.